Manage storage account access keys

-Microsoft recommends using Azure Active Directory (Azure AD) to authorize requests against blob and queue data if possible, instead of Shared Key.
-Azure AD provides superior security and ease of use over Shared Key.
-For more information about authorizing access to data with Azure AD, see Authorize access to Azure blobs and queues using Azure Active Directory.
+Microsoft recommends using Azure Active Directory (Azure AD) to authorize requests against blob and queue data if possible, rather than using the account keys (Shared Key authorization).
+Authorization with Azure AD provides superior security and ease of use over Shared Key authorization.

 View account access keys

 You can view and copy your account access keys with the Azure portal, PowerShell, or Azure CLI.
 The Azure portal also provides a connection string for your storage account that you can copy.

 To view and copy your storage account access keys or connection string from the Azure portal:

 In the Azure portal, go to your storage account.

 Under Security + networking, select Access keys.
 Your account access keys appear, as well as the complete connection string for each key.